 Find the average of the squared differences from the mean which you found in step 2:

 This is the population variance formula.
-Note, that this formula is slightly different for sample data (see the next section).
+Note, that this formula is slightly different for sample data (see the next section) and for grouped data.
+In fact, for the latter, we have the dedicated grouped data variance calculator.

 Population vs. sample variance formula